 NOTE: You can put your own audio clips in this folder, and set PackCallSound to your file name.
 Be advised, however, this is 'at your own risk'.
-WolfPack has only been tested with the three included files, which are 16-bit uncompressed PCM WAV files sampled at 44100.
+WolfPack has only been tested with the three included files, which are 16-bit uncompressed PCM .wav files sampled at 44100.
 WolfPack will attempt to load .wav, .mp3 and .wma files.

 MouseWheelLatency: Controls the mouse wheel spin behavior so 'big' spins don't 'overshoot' the next creature in the configured list.
 The default is 3, which should be sufficient for most users.
 Increase this value if the wheel spin is too sensitive and you find yourself 'skipping' over creatures in the list.
 Decrease this value if you find the wheel's response is too 'sluggish'.
 Can be set from 0 to 10.

 LogCreatureNames: If set to True, will log all 'found' creatures called with Follow and Stay.
-This may be useful to identify the actual creature name as opposed to the display name when configuring the TrainableCreatures list.
-The 'real' creature name may be different from what is displayed in the game.
-For instance, the "Greydwarf Brute" is actually "Greydwarf_Elite".
+This may be useful to identify the creature name when configuring the TrainableCreatures list.

-WolfPack is a new mod.
-While every effort goes into ensuring it works as described, there's no way to test every possible game scenario, especially with other mods.
+While every effort goes into ensuring it works as described, there's no way to test every possible game scenario, especially with other mods or multiplayer.

 WolfPack tries to "play nice", and shouldn't be doing anything that interferes with other mods.
 That being said, if another mod has its own method for controlling tames, you may experience conflicts.
 If you find a compatibility issue you can post it on NexusMods at: https://www.nexusmods.com/valheim/mods/1549?tab=posts.
-It's likely a compatibility issue if WolfPack works with the other mod disabled.
 Be sure to include the mod name and version you think may be incompatible.

 If you have a bug please report it on NexusMods at https://www.nexusmods.com/valheim/mods/1549?tab=bugs.
 If you do post a bug report, please make sure to include the following:

-olfPack does not modify any 'pet' interactions with creatures.
+WolfPack does not modify any 'pet' interactions with creatures.
 In other words, you can't use WolfPack to pet individual creatures, such as Lox to Follow or Stay (like Wolves) without some other mod to tame them such as AllTameable (https://www.nexusmods.com/valheim/mods/1571).